 In life, art, and love, Erin Gibney is learning who she is and what she wants, and that she won’t settle for anything less.
 Recent experiences — her first big breakup, forging deeper connections with her fans through social media, watching artists she admires release exceptionally personal albums — have left her emboldened to share her truths as she creates new music and “unapologetically continues to explore within her sound” (Today’s Country).

-Gibney worked with producer Paul Ebersold (Morgan Wade) on her 2023 singles (“Exit Signs,” “Talk Me Out of Him,” and “You Made Your Bed”), as she found her way through “genuine heartbreak and the pain, the anger, the hurt that goes along with that” after the end of a five-year relationship.
-“It’s really the first time in my adult life that I’ve dealt with that,” she explains, noting that while her country-pop sound and “warm hug” (Amplify Music Magazine) of a voice remain, Ebersold helped her add a new edge that complements the topic.
+Gibney previously worked with producer Paul Ebersold (Morgan Wade) on her 2023 singles (“Exit Signs,” “Talk Me Out of Him,” and “You Made Your Bed”), as she found her way through “genuine heartbreak and the pain, the anger, the hurt that goes along with that” after the end of a five-year relationship.
+“It was really the first time in my adult life that I dealt with that,” she explains, noting that while her country-pop sound and “warm hug” (Amplify Music Magazine) of a voice remain, working with Ebersold helped her add a new edge to her music.

 “As an artist, I thought I’d always have to put on a show, but I’ve really been surrounded by people who have encouraged my authenticity,” says Gibney.
-“All of this new music is honest for me and what I’m going through or experiencing.”
+“All of my recent and upcoming releases are honest for me and what I’m going through or experiencing.”

 On social media, too, Gibney has been encouraged to share more of her authentic self — and has been rewarded for it.
-On TikTok in particular, where she has close to 200,000 followers and her posts have garnered millions of views and more than nine million likes, she gives fans a peek into the non-music sides of her world.
+On Instagram, her followers number more than 155,000.
+On TikTok, where she has close to 200,000 followers and her posts have garnered millions of views and almost 18 million likes, she gives fans a peek into the non-music sides of her world.
 As it turns out, some of her hobbies — baking and cooking, crafting and sewing, and restoring old furniture — are her fans’ hobbies, too, and bonding with them over those shared interests has, in turn, enhanced their connection with her music.

 To further deepen her bond with her fans, Gibney built playlists based around relationship themes.
 On Spotify, those playlists have racked up more than 55,000 followers each and 320,000 followers combined.
 Fans can also hear Gibney’s playlists on Amazon Music, Apple Music, and YouTube.